Resources > FAQs

 To find out more about the VAT exemption please visit the HMRC website .

 Where can I buy continence products that have had the VAT removed?

 You can buy continence products from supermarkets and the main chemists where the VAT will already have been taken off the marked shelf price of the product.
 To find out more about this subject please visit our Practical Advice section

 Can I get pads on prescription?

-You should be supplied with as many pads and other continence supplies as you need.
+The amount of pads you receive will be set according to your assessment.
 If this doesn't happen or you have any concerns, tell your healthcare professionals.
 If you prefer, seek advice from your local Patient Advice and Liaison Service (PALS), which can be contacted through your local PCT.